aeskafi/delete-old-deployments-vercel/README.md

 ## How It Works

 1. The script accepts the **project name** as a command-line argument.
-2. It retrieves a list of deployments for the specified project using the Vercel CLI.
+2. It retrieves a list of deployments for the specified project using the Vercel API.
-3. It excludes the last 5 deployments from deletion to ensure that recent deployments are preserved.
+3. It filters deployments to ensure only those belonging to the specified project are considered.
-4. The script then iterates through the remaining deployments and removes each one using the Vercel CLI.
+4. It keeps the last 5 deployments and marks the older ones for deletion.
+5. The script displays a list of deployments that will be deleted and prompts for manual confirmation.
+6. If confirmed, it deletes the marked deployments.

+## Safety Features

+- **Strict Project Filtering**: The script filters deployments by the specified project name to avoid unintended deletions.
+- **Manual Confirmation**: Before deletion, the script displays a list of deployments and asks for confirmation.
+- **Dry Run**: The initial run lists the deployments to be deleted without performing any deletions, allowing you to verify the results.

 ## Error Handling